Kristi Noem: U.S. House of Representatives (2011–2019)

-Elections

-2010

 In 2010, Noem ran for South Dakota's at-large seat in the U.S. House of Representatives.
-She won the Republican primary with a plurality of 42 percent of the vote against South Dakota Secretary of State Chris Nelson and State Representative Blake Curd.
-Her primary opponents endorsed her in the general election.
+She won the Republican primary and defeated incumbent Democrat Stephanie Herseth Sandlin in the general election.
+Noem was reelected three times, serving in Congress until 2019.

-Noem's opponent, incumbent Democratic U.S. Congresswoman Stephanie Herseth Sandlin, emphasized her own record of independence from the Democratic caucus, including her votes against health care reform, the Wall Street bailouts, and the cap-and-trade energy bill.
-In response, Noem repeatedly highlighted Herseth Sandlin's vote for Nancy Pelosi as Speaker of the House.
-During the 2010 election cycle, Noem outraised Herseth Sandlin, $2.3 million to $2.1 million.
-Noem defeated Herseth Sandlin, 48 to 46 percent.

-2012

-Noem was reelected to a second term, defeating Democrat Matthew Varilek, 57–43 percent.

-2014

-Noem was reelected to a third term, defeating Democrat Corinna Robinson, 67–33 percent.

-2016

-Noem was reelected to a fourth term, defeating Democrat Paula Hawks, 64–36 percent.

 Tenure

 The 2011 House Republican 87-member freshman class elected Noem as liaison to the House Republican leadership, making her the second woman member of the House GOP leadership.
 According to The Hill, her role was to push the leadership to make significant cuts to federal government spending and to help Speaker John Boehner manage the expectations of the freshman class.
 In March 2011, Republican Representative Pete Sessions of Texas named Noem one of the 12 regional directors for the National Republican Congressional Committee during the 2012 election campaign.

-After being elected to Congress, Noem continued her education through online courses.
-The Washington Post dubbed her Capitol Hill's "most powerful intern" for receiving college intern credits from her position as a member of Congress.
-She earned a B.A. in political science from South Dakota State University in 2012.

 On March 8, 2011, she announced the formation of a leadership political action committee, KRISTI PAC.
 Former South Dakota Lieutenant Governor Steve Kirby is its treasurer.
 Noem was among the top freshman Republicans in PAC fundraising in the first quarter of 2011, raising $169,000 from PACs.

+Abortion

+Noem co-sponsored legislation that would federally ban abortion.
+In 2015, she co-sponsored a bill to amend the 14th Amendment to define human life and personhood as beginning at fertilization, federally banning abortion from the moment of fertilization.
+She also voted for a bill to ban abortion after 20 weeks of pregnancy.